Team

 Current lab members

-Molly Schumer is an assistant professor in Biology.
+Molly Schumer is an Associate Professor in Biology.
 She is interested in understanding the ways in which hybridization impacts genetic and evolutionary processes.

 JJ Baczenas is our lab manager and leads many research projects in the lab.
 He is interested in using genomic techniques and next gen sequencing to investigate how ecological pressures affect genetic processes.
 JJ completed his undergraduate in marine biology from Hawai’i Pacific University in 2019.
 Before joining the lab, he worked for the University of Wisconsin researching a variety of pathogens, including SIV and SARS-CoV-2 using next gen sequencing.